 Step B: Content

-To rank as highly as possible and achieve applications from high quality candidates, ensure that you include the following in as concise yet informative nature as possible:
+So, to rank as highly as possible and achieve applications from high quality candidates, you need to ensure that you include the following info in a concise yet informative way:

 - An introduction to the company

-- Where the company offices are based (be as specific as you can on your location for improved visibility and to lessen candidate frustration - there’s nothing worse for a candidate or Google than thinking a role is in their ideal location when it is in fact miles away!)
+- Where the company offices are based (be as specific as you can on your location for improved visibility)

 - A description of the job role